tkn-tub/ns3-gym/src/point-to-point/doc/point-to-point.rst

 The PointToPointChannel provides following Attributes:

-* Delay:  An ns3::Time specifying the speed of light transmission delay for the channel.
+* Delay:  An ns3::Time specifying the propagation delay for the channel.

 Using the PointToPointNetDevice
 *******************************